 - 8 slices bacon cooked crisp and crumbled

-Place lettuce in the bottom of a large bowl (or 9x13 pan).
+- Wash and dry the lettuce very well.
+Place lettuce in the bottom of a large trifle bowl (or 9×13 pan).

-Top with tomatoes, peas, onions and boiled eggs.
-Spread dressing overtop to seal the edges.
-Top with cheese.
+- In order, top with tomatoes, peas, green onions, and boiled eggs.
+Spread the dressing on top right to the edges.

-Cover salad and refrigerate at least 4 hours or overnight.
+- Cover the salad and refrigerate for at least 4 hours or overnight.

 1 tablespoon fresh dill

 salt & pepper to taste

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.